Medication Search - Nu-Tiaprofenic

 Seniors: Seniors who take this medication should be closely monitored by their doctors.
 Seniors may be more likely to develop side effects to tiaprofenic acid and may require a lower dose.

-What other drugs could interact with the Nu-Tiaprofenic medication?
+What other drugs could interact with Nu-Tiaprofenic?

 There may be an interaction between tiaprofenic acid and any of the following: